47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-And Arrow Meta was born.
+So Arrow Meta was born.
 Let's see some characteristics in detail

 ---